aman400/GradleBotPlugin/README.md

 `bot.config.flavour` config is to specify android build flavour you want to build.

 `bot.config.filePrefix` config is to prepend prefix to generated APK.

-`bot.config.git.remote` config is to set the git remote.
-Default is `origin`.

 ## Tasks and usage